The Admin By Request value proposition

 Interested?
 Go to www.adminbyrequest.com or read on for more details.

-Admin By Request consists of a portal account and a client MSI file.
+Admin By Request basically consists of a portal account and a 2 megabyte client MSI file.

-With your portal login, you configure settings, view reports and download your MSI file.
+With your portal login, you configure settings, view data and download your MSI file.

-You can hit "Download" link at the top to get a free fully functional trial login right away.
+You can get a free fully functional trial login right away by hitting the "Download" link at the top.

 The user will see a green icon in the system tray.
 You can also have Admin By Request put a shortcut on the user's desktop.